Death of Adolf Hitler: Preceding events

-On 21 April, Hitler ordered a special detachment commanded by SS-General Felix Steiner to counterattack the Soviets.
+On 21 April, Hitler ordered a special detachment commanded by SS-Obergruppenführer Felix Steiner to counterattack the Soviets.
 At the next day's afternoon situation conference, Hitler suffered a nervous collapse when he was informed that these orders had not been obeyed.
 He launched into a tirade against his generals, calling them treacherous and incompetent, culminating in a declaration – for the first time – that the war was lost.
 Hitler announced that he would stay in Berlin until the end and then shoot himself.
 Later that day, he asked SS physician Werner Haase about the most reliable method of suicide.
 Haase suggested the "pistol-and-poison method" of combining a dose of cyanide with a gunshot to the head.
 Luftwaffe chief Reichsmarschall Hermann Göring learned about Hitler's admission of defeat and declaration of his intended suicide and sent a telegram to Hitler, asking for permission to take over the leadership of the Reich in accordance with Hitler's 1941 decree naming him as his successor.
 Hitler's secretary Martin Bormann convinced Hitler that the letter from Göring was an attempt to overthrow the dictator.
 In response, Hitler informed Göring that he would be executed unless he resigned all of his posts.
 Later that day, he sacked Göring from all of his offices and ordered his arrest.
 Hitler also ordered his chief aide and adjutant, Julius Schaub, to destroy safeguarded documents and his personal train.

 By 27 April, Berlin's communication had been all but cut off from the rest of Germany.
 Secure radio contact with defending units had been lost; the command staff in the Führerbunker had to depend on telephone lines for passing instructions and orders, and on public radio for news and information.
-On 28 April, Hitler received a BBC report originating from Reuters: it stated that Reichsführer-SS Heinrich Himmler had offered to surrender to the Western Allies.
+On 28 April, Hitler received a BBC report originating from Reuters: it stated that Reichsführer-SS Heinrich Himmler had offered to surrender to the western Allies.
 The offer was declined.
 Himmler had implied to the Allies that he had the authority to negotiate a surrender, which Hitler considered to be treason.
 That afternoon, Hitler's anger and bitterness escalated into a rage against Himmler.
-He ordered Himmler's arrest and had Hermann Fegelein (Himmler's SS representative at Hitler's headquarters) shot for desertion.
+He ordered Himmler's arrest and had SS-Gruppenführer Hermann Fegelein (Himmler's SS representative at Hitler's headquarters) shot for desertion.